Do you want to add your Etsy store to your WordPress site?

 After connecting your Etsy store successfully, you can display and sell products from your Etsy shop right on your WordPress blog.

-To add the Etsy store products in WordPress, you need to create a new page in WordPress or edit an existing page.
+To add the Etsy store products to WordPress, you’ll need to create a new page or edit an existing page.

-In the post editor, click the ‘+’ button to add a ‘Shortcode’ block to your new store page.
+In the content editor, let’s click the ‘+’ button to add a ‘Shortcode’ block to your new store page.

 Then, you will just paste the following shortcode into the field.
 Don’t forget to replace the shop name and section ID in this shortcode with your Etsy shop name and ID.